Thiagothims/Thiagothims/README.md

 ### Hi!
 I'm Thiago Santos 👨🏽‍💻

-My journey so far has been a massive learning experience in the field of web development, using established technologies such as JavaScript and PHP.
+My journey so far has been a massive learning experience in the field of web development, using established technologies such as JavaScript, PHP and Java.
 Additionally, I'm a Data Analysis student, where I delve into the world of data and its applications in both business and personal daily life.

 My public repositories are open for collaboration and learning.